Prince Frederick, Maryland: Transportation

 Governor Thomas Johnson Bridge across the Patuxent River to St. Mary's County.
-Route 4 was dualized in the mid-1970s, and commuter buses run on it to Washington.
+Route 4 was dualized in the mid-1970s, and commuter buses run on it to DC.
 Routes 2 and 4 join north of Prince Frederick near Sunderland.
 Route 2 from there north is only a two-lane road to Annapolis.

 In 2009, a portion of Route 2–4 in Prince Frederick was widened to three lanes in each direction.

 Maryland Route 231 (Hallowing Point Road) intersects Solomons Island Road and runs west, ultimately crossing the Patuxent River and continuing into Charles County.
 Maryland Route 402 (Dares Beach Road) leads east to Dares Beach on Chesapeake Bay.
 Maryland Route 765 serves as Prince Frederick's Main Street and provides access to the courthouse and government center.

 In the mid-1990s, a series of new loop roads and side streets were approved in Prince Frederick in order to divert local traffic off Route 2-4 and alleviate thru-traffic congestion.
 The first of these roads, Prince Frederick Boulevard, has been completed between Maryland Route 231 and Stoakley Road.
 A second portion of the road, Chesapeake Boulevard, opened in 2010 on the eastern side of Route 2-4 and provides access to the new Calvert Middle School.
 Additional roads are planned around the southern portions of town.